color, shape & second chances.

-I can lose myself for days beachcombing.
-There’s a strange, calming joy in collecting and organizing the discarded objects the ocean spits back onto the shore.
+I can lose myself beachcombing.
+There’s a calming joy in collecting and organizing discarded objects spit back to shore by the ocean.
 I arrange them by shape, color, and hue—then reimagine their purpose through stop-motion.
 I know I’m not alone in finding bliss this way.

 Portrait of the Shermans